 The Shuttle payload envelope has defined the satellite's design.
 The SDS-2 features two 15 ft diameter dish antennas and a third dish (6.6 ft in diameter), which serves as a K-band antenna downlink.
 The SDS-2 has two more antennas, one that is used for uplink communications, and another that is a telemetry and command antenna, which is used as a back-up.
 The body itself, appears to based on the HS-389 (Intelsat 6) or the HS-381 (Leasat) bus and has likely the designation HS-386.

 NRO unveiled in March 1998 photographs, which most probably show the SDS-2 spacecraft.
+The code-name QUASAR has confirmed by leaked budgets in 2013 to be associated with these satellites.

 |Type / Application:||Comsat / Relay|